Non-Uniqueness of Bubbling for Wave Maps: Introduction

 To more precisely state our results, let us recall some background on wave maps.
 We consider \eqref{eq:wm} for smooth, finite energy initial data belonging to a certain symmetry class and satisfying certain quantitative higher regularity bounds; we will make these assumptions precise below.
 For such initial data, classical energy methods show that \eqref{eq:wm} admits a unique smooth solution for small times, see e.g. \cite{shatahstruwe}.
 When the domain is $\mathbb R^{2+1}$, the energy \eqref{eq:energy} is scale invariant, thus solutions to \eqref{eq:wm} can exhibit energy concentration even if the initial data is smooth or highly symmetric, see, e.g. \cite{KST08, RR12, rodster}.
 This concentration can be ruled in certain cases under additional assumptions, say on the smallness of the initial energy, see \cite{taosmalldata, tatarurough, kriegerhyperbolic}, or by restricting the topology of the target, see, e.g. \cite{struweequivariant, kriegerschlagbook, taoarxiv}.

-For general targets, Sterbenz and Tataru \cite{sterbenztataruwavemaps1} showed that inside any light cone a dichotomy holds: either energy does not concentrate too much, in which case solution can be smoothly extended to the whole space with quantitative control, or the energy concentrates and the solution blows up via bubbling of harmonic maps.
+For general targets, Sterbenz and Tataru \cite{sterbenztataruwavemaps1} showed that inside any light cone a dichotomy holds: either energy does not concentrate too much, in which case solution can be smoothly extended to the whole space with quantitative control, or the energy concentrates and the solution ``bubbles off" a harmonic map.
 To state their result (in the infinite time setting), we follow the notation in \cite{sterbenztataruwavemaps1}, and fix

 for the truncated light cone and

 for the time sections of the light cone.
 We set

 \begin{theorem}[ {\cite[Theorem 1.5]{sterbenztataruwavemaps1}}] Let $u: C_{[1,\infty)} \to \mathcal{N}$ be a $C^\infty$ wave map such that